rykelly82/DevOps-Course-Workshop-Module-07-Learners/gitlab.md

 ## Part 1 (GitLab CI)

-> Using shared runners on GitLab.com, which we will do today, requires account validation with a credit/debit card.

 ### Step 1 - Get the code

 - Sign in to GitLab and create a new project/repository